risarisa0126/wingit/README.md

 ![画像名](https://github.com/risarisa0126/wingit/blob/master/app/assets/images/brevite-KJWjsztHPPU-unsplash.jpg)

 ## :star: Description
-It provides opportunities to exchange international culture for foreigners who travels in Japan and Japanese who wants to make a foreigner friend.
+It provides opportunities to exchange international culture for foreigners who travels in Japan and Japanese who wants to make a foreigner friend. <br>
 Foreigners = Tourists :
 ・Not sure where to go/travel
 ・Feel bored to travel by myself